toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 - Use `If` to filter or select targets for True and False branches.
 - Use `Find Nearest With Buff` when a branch should find buffed allies or enemies independently of the current target.
 - Use `Move To` after a target-producing effect to move toward the first selected target.
+- Use `Play Animation` to apply a named animation to the caster for a configured duration.

 ## 7. Configure Formulas